Tomsk

 RUSiberian Physical-Technical Institute, Tomsk State University

-Three independent observatories on two continents.
+Six independent observatories on three continents.
 Each captures the same electromagnetic signal — their agreement is what makes the data trustworthy.

 Siberian Physical-Technical Institute, Tomsk State University